artisticLogicMK/animate4vue/README.md

 ```

 > Always pass the done as a second argument, needed to tell Vue to remove the element out the DOM when animation is finished.
-> Elements should be conditionally displayed using v-if for animations to work.

 When using function calls, you can pass options as a configuration object to the third parameter of the animation:
 ```javascript